-If getting stronger physically is at the top of your list of areas in your life where you'd like to make progress, I hear ya.
+If getting stronger physically is at the top of your list of areas in your life where you'd like to make progress, I'm with ya.

-In September when I began to pursue a long-time goal of writing a book, I just knew that the most important thing that I needed to do initially would be to get stronger physically.
+To successfully pursue my biggest goals, I knew that the most important thing that I needed to do initially would be to get stronger physically.

 Increased physical strength would carry over into all areas of my life, further supporting me as I pursue my goal.